glggriffin/gabrielgriffin.github.io/_pages/about.md

 <div class="with-particles" markdown="1">

-I am Gabriel Griffin, an Industrial and Systems Engineering student at the University of Oklahoma pursuing honors coursework with a minor in Mathematics.
+Hello World!
+I'm currently an Undergraduate student in the School of Industrial and Systems Engineering at the University of Oklahoma with a minor in Mathematics.
 My academic interests include optimization, decision-making, and networked systems, and I use this site to document my research, experience, and professional development.

 I have worked as an undergraduate researcher at both the University of Oklahoma and Clemson University, with projects focused on airline network resiliency and optimization for park planning under imperfect information.